jurjen93/redshifting/README.md

 # Redshifting

-Use this package to shift radio sources (AGN, Clusters, ...) from a given redshift to a higher redshift. \
+Use this package to shift radio sources in a FITS image from a given redshift to a higher redshift in image plane. \
-This can all be done in image plane, by giving a fits image as input.
+Be aware that this does also modifies the background RMS.

 You can install this package by:
 ```pip install redshifting```